vengi-voxel/vengi/src/tools/voxedit/README.md

 # Needed improvements

-* Fix memento states for merge, rename and move of layers
+* Fix memento states for merge and rename of layers